About Sahara for Softies

 After an awesome sunrise* and a Bedouin breakfast of mint tea, bread, jams and cheeses, your morning will be spent tracing your path towards the east across the desert plain through Moulht Sellah, Oum Laalag and the Oued N'Ame to the last proper village in the Draa Valley - M'Hamid El Bhali.
 M'Hamid was once an important trading post and dromedary market for the famous 'Blue Men' (Touaregs from the Sudan, Mauretania and Chad) and is still a meeting point for the nomads from the Sahel and deep Sahara.

-* Please ask if you wish to be woken for sunrise; as Day One will have been a long day your guide will not automatically wake you.
+* Please ask if you wish to be woken for sunrise; as your guide will not automatically wake you.
 Alternatively, your guide will confirm the local sunrise time for you to set your alarm.

 On now for the last 15km of piste driving across the Reg until rejoining the tarmacked road to drive north for some 50km to an unusual tightly-knitted grouping of ksours and kasbahs; this is the ancient village of Tamegroute, a seat of learning since the XIth century.
 Your itinerary includes a stop to visit the incredible library, with its XIII century illuminated Koran scrolls written on gazelle hide, some works of Pythagoras, some original maps of Alexandria together with some very early mathematics text books; a - voluntary - contribution to the upkeep of the Library is always appreciated.
 Why not continue your stroll through the alleyways of the underground kasbah to the ancient Pottery Co-Operative, where pottery being produced in the simplest of manners, in the simplest of kilns.
 If you have been to Fes, or have seen photographs of this Imperial City, here you'll see the famous green glaze associated with its tiled roofs, for the founders of the XVIIth century Abou Ben Naceur 'Naciri Brotherhood' in Tamegroute invited craftsmen and potters to this remote area with the intent to turn it into a thriving caravan hub city.
 Onwards, ever onwards to Zagora, to enjoy a refreshing shower and a light lunch and a relaxing afternoon by the pool, or time to explore Zagora and then dinner and overnight accommodation.